Kenin beats Putintseva to reach Abu Dhabi quarterfinals - WHIZ News

 “I felt like today was more of a mental match.
 I practice with her quite a lot so I know her game well,” Kenin said.
 “I’m just happy with the way that I fought even though I wasn’t feeling 100% on court.”

 Kenin dropped the opening set for the second consecutive match in Abu Dhabi.
-Putintseva had match point when serving for the match at 6-5 up in the second set, but Kenin saved the point and broke Putintseva’s serve to take the set to a tiebreak.
+Putintseva had match point when serving at 6-5 up in the second set, but Kenin saved the point and broke Putintseva’s serve to take the set to a tiebreak.

 Next up is a quarterfinal match with ninth-seeded Maria Sakkari, who beat former French Open and Wimbledon champion Garbine Muguruza 7-5, 6-4, posting 33 winners to five for the more defensive Muguruza.
 Kenin won her two previous matches against Sakkari, both in three sets in 2018.